neviim/Applying_EANNs_using_Python/README.md

 <img src="Images/car.png" width="250">

 The main difficulty of all project was to build simulation environment.
 The first idea was to use [pygame](https://github.com/pygame/) library.
 Unfortunately, during the implementation it turned out that this library is not sufficient for this purpose.
-Consequently I wrote my own geometry library, which use pygame in a few places.
-Newly implemented properties that we can use from now on are:
+Consequently I wrote my own geometry library, which uses pygame in a few places.
+Newly implemented functions that we can use from now on are:
 - findind collision between rotated rectangles (pygame allows only non-rotatable rectangles to do that action)
-- finding projection of ray on other objects.
+- finding projection of a ray on other objects.

 These issues are better explained in video, whose link is at the beginning of this article.
-You can check code of mentioned library by reading "geometry.py" file located at [Modules/Simulation/](Modules/Simulation/) There are also modules which contains classes necessary to build objects, which together create the environment (cars and map).
+You can check code of mentioned library by reading "geometry.py" file located at [Modules/Simulation/](Modules/Simulation/) There are also modules which contain classes necessary to build objects, which together create the environment (cars and map).

 ## The Neural Network

 The Neural Network used is a standard, fully connected, feedforward Neural Network.
 It comprises 4 layers: an input layer with 3 neurons, two hidden layers with 4 and 3 neurons respectively and an output layer with 3 neurons.
-The core of neural network is model adopted from [Keras](https://github.com/keras-team/keras) library The code for the Neural Network can be found at [Modules/AI/NeuralNetworks/](Modules/AI/NeuralNetworks/).
+The core of neural network is model adopted from [Keras](https://github.com/keras-team/keras) library.
+The code for the Neural Network can be found at [Modules/AI/NeuralNetworks/](Modules/AI/NeuralNetworks/).